Mike Thackwell: Early life

 Thackwell was born into a motor racing family.
 For many years, his father, Ray, was a successful international speedway rider and racing driver.
 When Mike was six years old, his family emigrated from New Zealand to Perth, Western Australia, where he spent his formative years, and also began racing.
 Michael Thackwell has 4 siblings Joan Caccioppoli – Kerry John Thackwell – Lisa Brabham – Heidi Thackwell.
-Lisa is married to David Brabham.
+Lisa is married to David Brabham and also tried her luck in motor racing, notably competing in the 1991 Honda CRX Challenge.

 Between 1972 and 1976, Thackwell attended Christ Church Grammar School, in Claremont, a suburb of Perth.
 By the time of his Formula One debut in 1980, he spoke with an Australian accent, and regarded himself as Australian, but he competed, and liked to be known, as a New Zealander.

 For three years from the age of nine, Thackwell competed in motocross events on motorcycles supplied by his father, an importer of high performance racing and sports cars.
 He then switched to karts, winning the Western Australian championship at the age of 14.
 After also winning the Hong Kong Kart Grand Prix in 1975 and 1976, he moved to England.
 A friend of Ray's, who built Formula Ford race cars put Mike in touch with Mike Eastick Scorpion Racing Drivers School at Thruxton in Hampshire.